azat-co/aws-intro/labs/02-hello-world.md

 # Walk-through

-If you would like to attempt the task, go skip the walk-through and for the task directly.
+If you would like to attempt the task, then skip the walk-through and go for the task directly.
 However, if you need a little bit more hand holding or you would like to look up some of the commands or code or settings, then follow the walk-through.

 ## 1. Create an EC2 Instance